download

 We come to the painful notes.
 Schumacher’s departure.
 His father, Luciano Benetton, said that he almost felt physical pain letting the German driver leave, but that it was inevitable.

-"We still saw in the last race what Michael was worth.
-And his skill is not limited to driving, but also to the work he does throughout the year with the team in tests.
-But now the thing is done and you can not complain.
+"We just saw in the last race what Michael’s worth is.
+And his skills are not limited to driving, but also to the work he does throughout the year with the team in tests.
+But now the thing is set, and we can’t complain.
 However, not only one man won, but the group.
-For us it is a new challenge: to continue winning even without the German champion".
+For us, it’s a new challenge: to continue winning even without the German champion".

 Meanwhile, you’ve got Alesi and Berger.

-"I think it’s a nice pair.
+"I think it’s a nice line-up.
 They’ll start even, then we’ll see.
 The Austrian has already been with us in the past, achieving, among other things, the first victory of Benetton in Mexico in 1986.
-Now it seems to have matured but has not lost the desire to run".
+Now he seems to have matured but has not lost the desire to race".

 And Alesi also seems to be in good shape, according to what has been seen in Japan.

-"I cannot say that I know Jean well.
-I have seen him so far from the outside, as the pilot of another team.
+"I can’t say that I know Jean well.
+I’ve seen him from the outside so far, as the driver of another team.
 Briatore and our other leaders believe in him.
 He will find a team ready to support him and a very serene environment.
-I believe that in terms of speed, grit, regularity and determination in the race has nothing to envy to anyone".
+I believe that in terms of speed, grit, regularity, and determination in the race he’s got nothing to envy to anyone".

-And speaking of Ferrari, the bitterness in the mouth is now the usual taste for the Maranello team, after a promising start to the season and the victory in Canada.
+And speaking of Ferrari, the bitter taste in the mouth is now the usual for the Maranello team, after a promising start to the season and the victory in Canada.
 Jean Alesi and Gerhard Berger still retired.
-And the fact is annoying because the 412T2 turned out to be more competitive than usual, up to dream of a victory or a good placement.
+And this is annoying because the 412T2 turned out to be more competitive than usual, up to a dream of a victory or a good placement.
 But things started badly and ended worse for Jean and Gerhard.
-They both started with a penalty for early start: 10 seconds of Stop & Go after a few laps, a very heavy handicap.
-However Jean, in the 25 laps, gave show.
-The track was wet from the rain that fell until a few minutes from the start.
-As the asphalt hinted to dry, Alesi asked to return and change the tires, mounting slicks.
-In a few laps he recovered over 30 seconds and led in the wake of Schumacher.
+They both started with a penalty for an early start: 10 seconds of Stop & Go after a few laps, a very heavy disadvantage.
+However, Jean, in the 25 laps, put on a show.
+The track was wet from the rain that fell until just a few minutes before the start.
+As the asphalt started to dry, Alesi asked to return and change the tires, mounting slicks.
+In a few laps, he recovered over 30 seconds and reached the slipstream of Schumacher.

-"I went wild because I felt an injustice.
-The deployment is downhill and I with only two feet could not press simultaneously brake, accelerator and clutch.
-I wanted revenge for the disappointment of Monza but it went wrong, another time".
+"I run wild because I felt that an injustice occurred.
+The formation is downhill and only two feet I couldn’t press simultaneously brake, accelerator and clutch.
+I wanted revenge for the disappointment of Monza, but it went wrong, once again".

 Alesi thought he was forced to stop because of a broken crankshaft.
-Actually, the bearing between the differential and the axle has broken.
-A very robust piece that is changed only for precaution every 2500 kilometers.
-It is not excluded that the fault was caused by a spin that the Frenchman made in an attempt to overtake risky Minardi Pedro Lamy.
+In truth, the bearing between the differential and the axle had broken.
+A very robust piece that is changed only for precaution every 2500 kilometres.
+It is not excluded that the fault was caused by the spinning of the Frenchman after a risky overtake attempt on Minardi Pedro Lamy.

 "I don’t know if I could have passed Schumacher, but it was possible.
 And I’m sorry I didn’t have the opportunity to try".

-Even Gerhard Berger (stopped while in P9 after the Stop & Go by the malfunction of an electronic sensor) complains about the penalty he suffered.
+Even Gerhard Berger (retired while in P9 after the Stop & Go by the malfunction of an electronic sensor) complains about the penalty he suffered.
 And he makes an unpleasant joke against Ferrari:

 "We hope this will continue next year".

 But it must be said that the Maranello team is to blame for what happened at the start: Benetton and Ligier have a sort of electronic push-button handbrake for uphill and downhill starts.
-McLaren and Arrows have the clutch at the wheel.
-Given the severity of the controls on the shots anticipated at the green light, you could also think.
+McLaren and Arrows have the clutch on the wheel.
+Given the severity of the controls on early stars at the green light, the team should have known better.
 Ferrari, meanwhile, completes the team for 1996 by scoring another major blow: the second test driver, alongside Nicola Larini, will be the British Mark Blundell, McLaren’s current driver.